people at a conference listening to a presenter

 To become a member, you must:

-1. Be a minimum age of 16 years old at time of application.
+1. Be a minimum age of 16 at the time of application.

-2. Agree in writing that you will work in line with Respect’s Principles
+2. Agree to work in line with Respect’s Principles

-3. Agree to the terms and conditions of Respect's Membership
+3. Agree with the terms and conditions of Respect's Membership

 BenefitsAssociate MemberAccredited Member